Community Handbook:Safety and Security

 When an alarm sounds, residents should do the following:

-- Do not re-enter the building until cleared by UPD or a Residential Living and Learning staff member
+8. Do not re-enter the building until cleared by UPD or a Residential Living and Learning staff member.

 Lion Safe App

-The University Police Department, along with Campus Operations and Safety, has created the Lion Safe App.
-This app contains valuable safety instructions, along with a mobile blue light phone, a friend walk app, an up-to-date weather app, and much more.
-It can be found in the Google Play Store and the Apple App Store and is provided at no charge.
+The Lion Safe App contains valuable safety instructions, along with a mobile blue light phone, a friend walk app, an up-to-date weather app, and much more.
+It can be found in the Google Play Store and the Apple Store and is provided at no charge.

 Outdoor Warning System (OWS)

-The Outdoor Warning Systems are known by many as “tornado sirens” or just “sirens”.
-However, it is important to understand that the Outdoor Warning System is designed for all hazards.
-As the name implies, the system is designed for people that are outdoors.
-Those who are indoors may not be able to hear the OWS for various reasons (radio or television is on, vacuum cleaner going, etc.).
-The OWS should only be used as a supplemental warning tool for individuals.
-OWS can be used to alert citizens of tornadoes, hail, hazardous material incidents, civil emergencies, and any other impending hazard that could adversely affect the lives and property in the general vicinity.
+The Outdoor Warning Systems are commonly called “tornado sirens” or just “sirens.”
+However, it's important to understand that the Outdoor Warning System is meant to cover all hazards.
+As the name suggests, the system targets people who are outdoors.
+Those indoors may not hear the OWS due to reasons like the TV or radio being on, a vacuum cleaner running, etc. OWS should only serve as an additional warning tool for individuals.
+It can be used to alert citizens about tornadoes, hail, hazardous material incidents, civil emergencies, and any other imminent threat that could endanger lives and property nearby.

 Pride Alert Warning System (PAWS)

-The Pride Alert Warning System (PAWS) is a mass notification system used to inform students, faculty, and staff of school closings and emergency situations.
-If you wish to participate, sign up on myLeo under apps.
-In the event of severe weather, school closing, or any other emergency, you will be contacted via phone call, text messages, and email.
+The Pride Alert Warning System (PAWS) is a mass notification system that informs students, faculty, and staff of school closings and emergencies.
+If you wish to participate, sign up on myLeo under the ‘Apps’ section.
+In the event of severe weather, school closures, or any other emergency, you will be contacted via phone call, text messages, and email.

 Smoke Detectors

-Each residence hall room is equipped with a smoke detector.
-Smoke detectors in rooms are inspected annually by the Department of Campus Operations and Safety.
-If at any time the smoke detector starts beeping periodically, it may mean the battery needs to be replaced.
-Submit a work order for the battery to be replaced.
-Do not remove the smoke detector; this is a direct violation of RLL Policy, notifying UPD to respond to your residence.
+Each residence hall has a smoke detector.
+Smoke detectors in rooms are inspected yearly by the Department of Campus Operations and Safety.
+If the smoke detector starts beeping intermittently, it might mean the battery needs replacing.
+Submit a work order to change the battery.
+Do not remove the smoke detector, as this violates RLL Policy and will cause UPD to be notified to respond to your residence.

 Sprinkler System

 In addition to the fire alarm system, sprinklers have been installed in many residential communities.
-These are for the safety and protection of the residents, their belongings, and the property of the University.
+These measures are in place for the safety and protection of residents, their belongings, and the University’s property.
 According to the NFPA 2018, nothing can be stacked, stored, or constructed within 18 inches of a sprinkler head (non-sprinkler residential communities are 24” from the ceiling).
 Hanging objects from sprinkler heads is strictly prohibited.
 Report any damage to the sprinkler system to the front desk of your residential community immediately.

 Ways to protect yourself and your property

 The University is not responsible for the loss, theft, or damage to students' money, valuables, or other personal effects.
 The University does not provide insurance to cover such losses.
-Students should check their parents'/guardian's insurance to ensure that the policy covers the student's personal possessions while at East Texas A&M University.
-If the parents' insurance does not provide such coverage, students are advised to purchase renter's insurance.
+Students should check their parents’ or guardians' insurance to ensure that the policy covers their possessions while attending East Texas A&M University.
+If the parents' insurance does not provide such coverage, students are advised to purchase renters' insurance.
 The following tips, if properly and consistently employed, will help prevent the most common losses sustained by residents: